magento/devdocs/src/guides/v2.4/test/integration/attributes/magento-data-fixture.md

 1. Data Fixture class MUST implement `Magento\TestFramework\Fixture\DataFixtureInterface` or  `Magento\TestFramework\Fixture\RevertibleDataFixtureInterface` if the data created by the fixture is revertible.
 For instance, a fixture that creates an entity (for example, product).
 1. Data Fixture class MUST be placed in the `<ModuleName>/Test/Fixture` folder of the corresponding module with namespace: `<VendorName>\<ModuleName>\Test\Fixture` (for example, `Magento\Catalog\Test\Fixture`).
 1. Data Fixture class SHOULD follow single responsibility principle.
-1. Data Fixture class MUST depend only on services from modules that are declared in the `require` section of its module's composer.json.
+1. Data Fixture class MUST depend only on services from modules that are declared in the `require` section of its module's composer.json file.
 1. Data Fixture MUST NOT depend on another fixture.
 1. Data Fixture SHOULD be implemented using service APIs.
 1. Data Fixture SHOULD have dynamic default data to allow generating unique fixtures.

 ### Dynamic default data

-In order to generate multiple fixtures of the same type without having to manually configure unique fields, you can use the placeholder `%uniqid%` in the default value of unique fields and `Magento\TestFramework\Fixture\Data\ProcessorInterface` to substitute the placeholder with unique sequence.
+In order to generate multiple fixtures of the same type without having to manually configure unique fields, you can use the placeholder `%uniqid%` in the default value of unique fields and `Magento\TestFramework\Fixture\Data\ProcessorInterface` to substitute the placeholder with a unique sequence.

 [`Magento\Catalog\Test\Fixture\Product`][] demonstrates the usage of `%uniqid%` (`sku`: `simple-product%uniqid%`) in the fixture default data.